intentor/adic/README.md

 *Adic* was created with speed in mind, using internal cache to minimize the use of [reflection](http://en.wikipedia.org/wiki/Reflection_%28computer_programming%29) (which is usually slow), ensuring a good performance when resolving and injecting into objects - the container can resolve a 1.000 objects in 1ms<a href="#about-performance-tests">\*</a>.

+To maximize performance:

-To maximize performance, always bind all types that will be resolved/injected in the <a href="#quick-start">ContextRoot</a>, so *Adic* can generate cache of the objects and use that information during runtime.
+1. always bind all types that will be resolved/injected in the <a href="#quick-start">ContextRoot</a>, so *Adic* can generate cache of the objects and use that information during runtime.

+2. always create all game objects that will be used during runtime before the game starts.
+[Object pooling](https://unity3d.com/pt/learn/tutorials/modules/beginner/live-training-archive/object-pooling) can help achieve that and increase performance by creating (and injecting) game objects upfront and reusing them throughout the game.

+3. when injecting on `MonoBehaviour`, use scene wide injection during game start instead of per `MonoBehaviour` injection.
+Read <a href="#monobehaviour-injection">MonoBehaviour injection</a> for more details about injecting on the entire scene.

-If you have more than one container on the same scene, it's possible to share the cache between them.
+4. if you have more than one container on the same scene, it's possible to share cache between them.
 To do so, create an instance of `Adic.Cache.ReflectionCache` and pass it to any container you create:

 ```cs
 using UnityEngine;